jackokring/DSDev/source/README.md

 START should of course run the active entry item, and also stop or pause code running.
 The other buttons could roughly be defined as A for add selected or insert, B for delete last or backspace, X for building complex views based on current item such as references, and finally Y should change between the insert type for numbers, strings, lists and words.

 Some sort of simple programming could be part of in game play.
+To this end keys can be intercepted by the console on the sub display.